chaneldonahoe/chanel-portfolio-website-v2/README.md

 // TO DO
 - Change padding at the top of each section (it is too big at the moment)
 - fix media screen
-- fix skills and experience order (with list of experience in year order)
-- fix project

 // stretch
 - make site more secure